shivannis/xandr-docs-public/xandr-docs/articles/monetize/integrate-with-psp.md

 ## Microsoft Monetize ad server customer integration

-Monetize Ad Server customers can maintain their current integration type from page/app/server to Xandr, then follow the guidance on the pages below:
+Monetize Ad Server customers can maintain their current integration type from page/app/server to Microsoft Advertising, then follow the guidance on the pages below:

 1. [Add or Edit PSP Global Settings](add-or-edit-psp-global-settings.md).
 1. [Add or Edit a Demand Partner](add-or-edit-a-demand-partner.md).